Nuaym.leadr

 Onboarding & Enablement

-Slack bot for process questions and SOPs on demand.
-Hyperbound runs AI roleplay with ICP personas that fight back on weak openers.
-SOPs tracked in Airtable.
-Walkthroughs via Loom.
+Slack bot that answers process questions and serves up SOPs on demand.
+Hyperbound runs AI roleplay with ICP personas that actually push back on weak openers.
+SOPs live in Airtable.
+Walkthroughs are Looms.

 Weeks, not months